Phakic Implantable Contact Lenses In Johannesburg

 Schedule An IOL Consultation Today

-Dr. Guglielmetti will consult with you and decide if Phakic IOLs are the best option for your vision goals.
-He also does consultations for glaucoma surgery patients, as well as presbyopia treatment.
+Our doctors will consult with you and decide if Phakic IOLs are the best option for your vision goals.
+They also do consultations for glaucoma surgery patients, as well as presbyopia treatment.
 Learn more by scheduling your consultation online.